microsoft/dev-proxy/README.md

 #### Respond to requests with binary data

 For some requests you might want to respond with binary data like documents or images.
-In Graph Chaos Proxy, you can define a binary response by setting the `responseBody` to a string value that starts with `@` followed by file path relative to the current working directory, for example:
+In Graph Developer Proxy, you can define a binary response by setting the `responseBody` to a string value that starts with `@` followed by file path relative to the current working directory, for example:

 ```json
 {